Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 a branded version of software that fits well into a context, or expressing one's artistic preferences or opinions.

-In the following blog post(s), we will show you step-by-step how you can develop a custom theme for JupyterLab, distribute it, and take the example of the JupyterLab-winter-2020 theme we release today to celebrate the end of 2020.
+In the following blog post, we will show you step-by-step how you can develop a custom theme for JupyterLab, distribute it, and take the example of the JupyterLab-winter-2020 theme we release today to celebrate the end of 2020.